Elegant GPU Animation in Unity

 The problem is that there is no built in way to do this in Unity.

 For a while, I've been trying to get by with an Asset Store package called Mesh Animator.
 This tool was first released in 2014 as a CPU based mesh animation tool.
-It worked in a much simpler way, basically flipping through blend shapes.
-Somewhere along the way the author added in a GPU solution and it's quite well done, but the fact that's added onto the old method means there is a lot of extra stuff that I don't want.
-On top of that, the project has accumulated a few tough bugs.
-The author is kind and responds via email, but is not actively developing the package any more.
-Ultimately it's just too risky for me to keep in my project when it's such a fundamental function.
+Somewhere along the way the author added in a GPU solution and it's quite well done.
+Unfortunately, the project has accumulated a few tough bugs.
+The author is kind and responds via email, but ultimately it's just too unwieldy for me to be comfortable moving ahead with.

 Saved by Open Source